data-gymnasia/courses/content/multivariable-calculus/content.md

 ---
 > id: step-59

-*Solution*.
-We can rule out the possibility that the point nearest the origin is in the interior of the region, on geometric grounds.
+*Solution.* We can rule out the possibility that the point nearest the origin is in the interior of the region, on geometric grounds.
 To find the boundary critical points, we set the *objective* function

 ``` latex
 f(x,y,z) = x^2 + y^2 + z^2